Magento migrations

 Luma → Hyvä during migration

-What changes technically:
+What changes for your team:

 Switching during a migration is logistically easier than doing it later as a separate project.
 You're already disturbing frontend, design, and QA — disturbing them once costs less than disturbing them twice.
-We're a Hyvä Silver Partner and have been working with Hyvä since its first release.

 Magento → headless